LamNgo1911/chillify/README.md

 ```
-1. Create new MongDB cluster
+1. Create a new MongoDB cluster
-2. Create shared cluster
+2. Create a shared cluster
-3. Choose "Connect" on newly created cluster
+3. Choose "Connect" on the newly created cluster
 4. Choose Node.js and version 4.1 or later
-Copy the connection string and replace "username" and "password" with credentials of the cluster
+Copy the connection string and replace "username" and "password" with the credentials of the cluster
 ```

 Clone project from GitHub